rmassidda/pds19-spo/report.md

 A possible approach is to combine the **map** and the **reduce** high-order functions to parallelize the computation of a state.

-The elemental function $el$ given to the *map* should take a particle and the current global minimum, update the particle internal state and return a reference to the local minimum.
+The elemental function $el$ used by the map should take a particle and, given the previous global minimum candidate, update the particle internal state and return a reference to its local minimum.

 $$
-\textrm{el}: \textrm{particle} \times \textrm{result} \rightarrow \textrm{result}
+\textrm{el}_{glbmin}: \textrm{particle} \rightarrow \textrm{result}
 $$

-Given that the global minimum is always the minimum of the local minimums of all the particles, it's possible to *reduce* the result from the updated particles using the following *combiner function*.
+Given that the global minimum is always the minimum of the local minimums of all the particles, it's possible to reduce the result from the updated particles using the following combiner function.

 $$
 \min: \textrm{result} \times \textrm{result} \rightarrow \textrm{result}
 $$

-A two-phase reduction with a local reduction of a chunk and a global reduction for all the results is feasible because of the benefits of fusing map and reduce; this solution doesn't present *precision* problems because of the nature of the minimization operator, so it's possible to avoid a more complex and expensive tree-based reduction.
+A two-phase reduction with a local reduction of a chunk and a global reduction for all the results is feasible because of the benefits of fusing map and reduce like avoiding the need for synchronization;
+this solution doesn't present precision problems because of the nature of the minimization operator, so it's possible to avoid a more complex and expensive tree-based reduction.

 ![](img/mapreduce.png)

 ## Stream parallel solution

-Identifying the data dependencies allows a *functional deconstruction* of the body of the loop:
+Identifying the data dependencies allows a functional deconstruction of the body of the loop:

 - the update of the local minimum of a particle depends on the result of the user-provided function
 - the computed value depends on the current position of the particle
 - the position depends on the current velocity
 - the velocity of a particle depends on the local and global minimum

-Given these functional dependencies, it could be possible to benefit from a *pipeline introduction* using a first stage capable to generate a stream from a collection.
+Given these functional dependencies, it could be possible to benefit from a pipeline introduction using a first stage capable to generate a stream from a collection.

 ![](img/pipe.png)

-Since the user-provided $f$ function can be arbitrarily complex its service time could easily become the bottleneck of the pipeline.
+Since the user-provided $f$ function can be arbitrarily complex its service time could easily become the bottleneck of the pipeline, the performance could benefit so from a farm introduction.
-The proof of this intuition and the evidence of other bottlenecks could emerge during the *profiling* phase after the implementation.
-The performance could benefit so from a farm introduction.

 ![](img/farm.png)